FreeWaveTechnologies/ZumIQ/End_to_End_Demos/NodeRED_demo/README.rst

 Turning LED's on and off in Node-RED
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two more steps in order to light up the LEDs when they cross a threshold.
-First we'll check the volatage level against a high and low threshold we will make, and second we'll turn the lEDs on/off.
+First we'll check the volatage level against a high and low threshold we will make, and second we'll turn the LEDs on/off.

-.. note:: Node-RED will not allow any value other than "msg.payload" to be written to a Modbus register, or to make a chart with.
+**Note:** Node-RED will not allow any value other than "msg.payload" to be written to a Modbus register, or to make a chart with.
 It might be confusing as to why we're about to change msg.payload from a voltage level into an array with modbus register values, and then later turn msg.payload back into the voltage level.
 We **change msg.payload in order to write certain values to the registers** associated with giving power to the LED's, but after we will want msg.payload to **go back to voltage level so we can make a chart** with those incoming values.
 We'll store the initial msg.payload inside the variable msg.value to save it so it can be reverted back in the next step.

 Let's drag another "function" node behind the "Converter" node and connect the output of "Converter" to the input of this "function" node, then let's name this node "Limit Checker".
 Here we want to check if msg.payload is more or less than a set threshold, we will use a low thresh of 2 and high of 10 as an example.
 Below is the code to go into the Limit Checker function node.
 What we return is an array with the values we want to write to the Modbus registers.
 If these array values are set to 5 or "Sensor Power" then 12v will be sent out and the LEDs will light up.
 If set to 4, there will be no voltage output and the LEDs will be off.